Retail Tobacco Sales License Information

 Tobacco Sales License every year.
 A

-license application will be sent to retailers to complete and return to
+license application has been sent to retailers to complete and return to

 A license will be required for each location and the license is